antoinedumontneira/WiCKED/README.md

 - astropy

 ## Credits

-I got the inspiration to use a polynomial fit as a frequency prior for the wiggles from the code by M. Perna You can find their original repository https://github.com/micheleperna/JWST-NIRSpec_wiggles/tree/main.
-In his code he uses a iterative process to find the best polynimial fit, in my code I simply pass a 5 degree fit that I did with my code based on a M-star, this is good enough for a prior.
+I got the inspiration to use a polynomial fit to characterize the frequency trend of Wiggles from the code by M. Perna.
+You can find their original repository [here](https://github.com/micheleperna/JWST-NIRSpec_wiggles/tree/main).
+Their code fits a polynomial to the frequency of wiggles at different wavelengths for the central and brightest pixel in the datacube, and then uses this as a prior for the rest of the pixels.
+I use a similar approach, but the polynomial is also tuned based on a chi-square fit for each pixel, since wiggles in different pixels sometimes have different frequencies.

 ## Contact
 This python package is still under development.
-For any questions or feedback, please contact me via dumont@mpia.com or open an issue on GitHub.
+For any questions or feedback, please contact me via dumont@mpia.com.